ReactFinland/future-frontend-site/content/for-sponsors.md

 ## Dipoli, our amazing venue

-For the third edition, we will use [Dipoli](https://www.aalto.fi/en/locations/dipoli) as our venue.
+For the latest, we will use [Dipoli](https://www.aalto.fi/en/locations/dipoli) as our venue.
 Dipoli is the main building of Aalto University and it is reknown for its architecture.
 What makes the building interesting from a sponsor point of view is the amount of lounge space allowing us to offer an ample amount of space for you to set up your booth.

 Besides loung space, Dipoli hall is great for our purposes as it can be split in half to allow easy catering during the breaks.
 The hall itself is spacious and can fit more people than we can imagine to attract.